 This is another very long drive, but with a variety of scenery all the way that will stun even the weariest traveler.
 From Queenstown head first to Wanaka.
 Take the route across the Crown Range; the road is winding and steep in places but with outstanding alpine views.

-From there the road passes along the eastern shore of Lake Wanaka and into the beech forests of the Mt Aspiring National Park.
+From there the road passes along the eastern shore of Lake Wanaka and into the beech forests of the Mount Aspiring National Park.

 The road through the Haast Pass (one of only three passes through the Main Divide of the Southern Alps in the South Island) is extremely dramatic.
 In places, there is evidence of landslides and although the road is well formed, check with the Queenstown or Wanaka tourist information offices to ensure that the road is open.